seven1m/onebody/README.md

 OneBody is open-source, web-based social networking, email list, online directory, and lightweight document management software for churches.

-This software has been in production use at churches for over seven years!
+This software has been in production use at churches for over nine years.
+Every feature is built by actual church members to meet the need of their own church.

 Visit our website at [church.io](http://church.io) or browse through our [screenshots on Flickr](https://www.flickr.com/photos/timothymorgan/sets/72157644451251789) to see more.